2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 Barriers between text, images, audio, video, and 3D will continue to dissolve.
 By the end of 2026, we may see truly unified multimodal models that can "see, hear, speak, write, and draw."

-As demonstrated by DeepSeek V4's Engram system, AI personalization will become the next competitive frontier.
-AI that can remember user preferences and learn user habits will achieve higher user retention.
+As models like DeepSeek V4 make a 1M-token context window available at very low cost, feeding an entire history to the model in one pass becomes practical, and AI personalization will become the next competitive frontier.
+AI that can leverage long context to remember user preferences and adapt to user habits will achieve higher user retention.

 5. Continued Cost Decline